TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/2-create-folder-structure-and-configuration-files.rst

 	Figure 4-1: The standard directory structure with the important files for the extension manager

-So that the extension can be loaded by TYPO3, we require two configuration files.
-These are located in the extension's folder :file:`store_inventory/` at the uppermost level.
-You can copy and adapt these files from an existing extension.
+So that the extension can be loaded by TYPO3, we require a single configuration file.
+This is located in the extension's folder :file:`store_inventory/` at the uppermost level.
+You can copy and adapt this file from an existing extension.
 Later you will let them be created by the extension *Extension Builder*.

 The file :file:`ext_emconf.php` contains the meta